 - You can only select one format per step, so if you assign a video creative, you'll only be able to add other video creatives to that step.

-- The following formats can be assigned to story line items: HTML5, rich media, native, video, and data-driven creatives.
-(TrueView ads are not supported.)
+- The following formats can be assigned to story line items: Video, audio, HTML5, rich media, native, and data-driven creatives.
+(YouTube ads and publisher-hosted creatives are not supported.)

-- If you assign more than one creative, the creatives will rotate evenly.
+- If you assign more than one creative per step, the creatives in each step will rotate evenly.

 - Select one or more creatives to assign.

 - Each story requires at least 2 steps.
 To add more steps to the sequence, click Add step, then assign creatives to the step.
 You can add up to 6 steps.

 - To change the order of the steps, select a step you want to move, then click the up or down arrow.
 After the story is saved, you can no longer change the order.

 Step 2: Select dates and budget